Seventh Star: Reviews and reception

-The album peaked at #78 on the Billboard 200 chart.
+The album peaked at number 78 on the Billboard 200 chart.
 Some retrospective critical assessments of the album have been negative; for example, The New Rolling Stone Album Guide rated the release only two out of five stars.

 However, critic Eduardo Rivadavia of AllMusic gave Seventh Star a mixed to positive review, praising what he saw as the "fiery tunefulness" that makes "aggressive hard rockers like 'In for the Kill', 'Turn to Stone', and 'Danger Zone' uncommonly catchy".
 However, he argued that the songwriting and vocal work fell flat on songs such as the album's title track.
 He stated generally that he found the release an "often misunderstood and underrated album".

 Reviews from the period were more positive.
 A reviewer for the magazine Kerrang! gave Seventh Star a perfect score of five out of five.